jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 - Recall (No STEM): 0.81
 - F1-score (STEM): 0.84
 - F1-score (No STEM): 0.86

+The above results are obtained when using the 2-step 'opt-in' + 'opt-out' keyword-based sentence selection explained in the methodology section.
+An earlier 1-step approach based solely on 'opt-in' keywords yielded a similar high recall but a much lower precision for the STEM article class (around 50% of false positive rate; while with the 2-step approach finally adopted, the false positive rate is around 20%).

 At the level of gender assignment to names, the approach has the following classification performance: